DinoChiesa/get-gcp-access-token/README.md

 ya29.a0AeTM1i..many..many..characters...CCePCQ0174
 ```

-Google hasn't documented that officially as the structure of the token.
-In fact,
+As far as I know, Google hasn't documented that officially as the structure of
-the most you can rely on is that the token will be a string of characters.
-The above example
+the token.
+It is _opaque_.
+In fact, the most you can rely on is that the token
+will be a string of characters.
+The above example, a string of characters that
-has been the basic structure, for a long while now.
+begins with `ya29.`, has been the basic structure, for a long while now.
+But

-There is no way to "decode" that token on your own.
-It's just an opaque string
-of characters to you.
-To decode it you need to send it to a Googleapis endpoint
-that knows what to do with it.
+there's no guarantee that will continue.

 ## What are tokens good for?